 130 to 170 MPa |

 From the above table, you can see that ZAMAK die-casting parts offer some benefits.
-It has a low melting point (except ZAMAK 2), fluidity, and excellent surface finish.
-So they are suitable for making hardware and toys.
-Besides, they also offer low thermal and electrical conductivity.
-Therefore, ZAMAK die-casting parts are prevalent in making many electronic gadgets.
+With the exception of ZAMAK 2, these die-casting parts boast a low melting point, excellent fluidity, and a high-quality surface finish.
+Therefore, they are ideal for use in the production of hardware and toys.
+Additionally, they offer low thermal and electrical conductivity.
+Therefore, ZAMAK die-casting parts are widely used in the production of many electronic gadgets.

 On the other hand, aluminum die-casting parts give a high strength-to-weight ratio.
 Also, they offer high tensile strength, meaning you can use it to make many auto engine parts.
 Aluminum die-casting parts also provide high corrosion resistance.
-Because of this, they are also suitable in hard weather conditions.
+This makes them suitable for use in harsh weather conditions.
 Moreover, aluminum offers high thermal and electric conductivity.
-So, they are also used in electrical appliances as well. go to zinc vs aluminum die casting page to know more.
+Therefore, aluminum is also used in electrical appliances.
+Go to the zinc vs. aluminum die casting page to learn more.

 ZAMAK Die Casting Manufacturer: GC Precision Services